derdentyler/credit_card_ocr/README.md

 # Credit Card OCR

 ## Description
 This project implements an end-to-end pipeline for detecting and reading 16-digit credit card numbers from images.
-It uses YOLOX-S for region detection and EasyOCR for digit recognition.
+It uses YOLOX for region detection and EasyOCR for digit recognition.
 Both real (CreditCardDetectionDS) and synthetic data are supported.

 ## Architecture